A Notting Hill playground in 1972. The area has changed from postwar slum to postcode for

 Soon it was a slum and remained so until it was gentrified, seemingly by media types in the ’60s, ’70s, ’80s and ’90s.

 What I realised, even as a child, was that I was born into a muddle.
 It was obvious in the puddles, rubbish, broken windows and draughty rooms; in the toilet shared with many other families.
 And my family lived in a muddle, spending most of their hard-earned money by the weekend, with the pub a prominent feature of weekend life.
-Always hiding from the rent man until we got evicted when I
+Always hiding from the rent man until we got evicted when I was five.

 I would not have missed all of this for the world.
 It made me think about muddle.
 What a muddle the post-war seemed to be.
 What a muddle the British Empire seemed to be, with its Empress born 10 minutes, walk from my slum abode, but in the days when it was green fields.